cs1302uga/cs1302-tutorials/algo-analysis.md

      This can be modeled as a math problem:

      ```
-     n / 2^k = 1
+     n / 3^k = 1
      ```

-     To answer the "how many times can you integer divide", we need only solve for `k` using some precalculus magic (i.e., logarithms):
+     To answer the question "how many times can you integer divide", we need only solve for `k` using some precalculus magic (i.e., logarithms):

      1. Original model: